 Preparing For Rising Rates in 2022

 There appears to be some complacency regarding the Federal Reserve’s monetary policies in 2021 and 2022.
-The ten-year Treasury around 1.35% may be sending a short-term signal on liquidity versus a long-term prediction on inflation.
-Community bankers need to factor in the high probability (50% to 75%) that tapering will start in 2021 and end by mid-2022, and short-term interest rates will rise before the end of 2022.
+The ten-year Treasury, around 1.35%, may be sending a short-term signal on liquidity versus a long-term prediction on inflation.
+Community bankers need to factor in the high probability (50% to 75%) that tapering will start in 2021 and not end until well into 2023.
+Short-term interest rates will rise before the end of 2022 and may revert to their 6% mean by 2024.
 We present five compelling arguments why the Federal Reserve is already behind the curve in monetary policy normalization, and bankers should take notice.

 Pent Up Demand

 First, because none of us have direct experience with a pandemic-induced recession, there is a tendency by market participants to view this recession through the prism of previously experienced recessions.
 However, a pandemic-induced recession is an abrupt and massive labor supply shock and service/product demand shock.
 It is the most costly and abrupt disruption to an economy.
 It can also end as quickly as it began if progress is made to end the pandemic.
-We are now witnessing an abrupt turn to a more hawkish tone of the Federal Reserve as substantial progress is made against Covid-19 with the better than expected distribution and uptake of highly effective vaccines.
-As the economy moves to a faster and wider reopening, economic activity and employment indicators will strengthen rapidly.
+We are now witnessing an abrupt turn to a more hawkish tone of the Federal Reserve as substantial progress is made against Covid-19 with the better-than-expected distribution and uptake of highly effective vaccines.
+Economic activity and employment indicators will strengthen rapidly as the economy moves to a faster and wider reopening.

 Second, Federal Reserve Chairman Jerome Powell has repeatedly stated that controlling inflation expectations is key to achieving the central bank’s twin goals of price stability and maximum employment.
 It is unclear how the Fed can manage inflation expectations or even if the Fed measures those expectations correctly.
 The graph below from the Bureau of Labor Statistics shows the CPI reading in May at the highest level in 13 years.